aaryan393/90_animal_classification_using_pytorch_and_tranfer_learning/README.md

 # Animal Classification with PyTorch and Transfer Learning

 This repository contains a PyTorch implementation for classifying 90 different animals using transfer learning techniques.
-The project utilizes pre-trained models and fine-tuning to achieve accurate classification results.
+The project constits of dumpy CNN for the propose of get the right shape for matrix and pre-trained models

 ## Dataset